How to do Side Crow Pose (Parsva Bakasana)

 1. Take both legs straight out to the right side with hips stacked and feet flexed.

-2. Take the left leg straight out to the right side (same position as above).
-Move the right leg so that it points toward the back of your mat.
+2. Take your left leg straight out to the right side.
+Move your right leg so that it points toward the back of your mat.
 This is Eka Pada Koundinyasana I.